marionebl/knowledge/programming/documentation.md

 ## Beyond the readme

-A user starting out with an OSS project has the same fundamental need as on any ole' other website.
 Toy around with the idea to employ story telling to further steps.

-An example for this could be a getting started guide that is available globally and displayed directly when starting a project for the first time.
-This idea is untested but can be seen in action at [patternplate](https://github.com/sinnerschrader/patternplate/blob/02b1eca5568c4ce77b0bf32fe7780a3f3a0b9811/documentation/pattern-development.md).
-The getting started guide about pattern development is thrown into any project scaffolded via `patternplate init` and displayed as initial content when firing up the interface.
+An example for this is a getting started guide that displays directly when a user starts the project for the first time.

+I have yet to test the idea extensively.
+It is live at [patternplate](https://github.com/sinnerschrader/patternplate/blob/02b1eca5568c4ce77b0bf32fe7780a3f3a0b9811/documentation/pattern-development.md) anyway.
+ `patternplate init` puts the getting started guide as initial content into new projects.

 ![patternplate getting started guide](../.assets/patternplate-init-demo.gif)